 Tips to travel like a local in Cambodia

 Cambodia is always the “target” of Southeast Asia lovers in these recent years, because of not only Angkor Wat but also its breathtaking beauty.
 However, the unique culture and different language sometimes maybe the barrier for passionate travelers to dig inside the hidden beauty of this country.
-So how to experience Cambodia like a local in your vacation?
+So how to experience Cambodia like a local during your vacation?
 We have some really helpful tips for you!

 Participate in a bike tour